Ministers accused of cover-up as release of Lebedev peerage details is blocked

 “The public have a right to know the truth about Boris Johnson’s interference in the appointment of his friend Lord Lebedev, the son and business partner of an ex-KGB agent, to a seat in the heart of our Parliament.
 It is time to get to the bottom of this whole murky business.”

+The Lebedev announcement, made on Thursday by Cabinet Office minister Michael Ellis, also angered Parliament’s Intelligence and Security Committee (ISC) which said it was “surprised” its “classified” request for information about Lord Lebedev was revealed by the Government.

-In a statement on Thursday, Cabinet Office minister, Michael Ellis, said the Government was “committed to openness and transparency” but said it had to take into account security concerns as well as the need to maintain the “integrity” of the honours system.
+Mr Ellis said in a statement the Government was “committed to openness and transparency”, but said it had to take into account security concerns as well as the need to maintain the “integrity” of the honours system.

 “It is also the case that when considering requests for information from Parliament, the Government has a responsibility to consider whether it is in the public interest to place information into the public domain,” he said.